slackwing/feathers/adr/001-tracking-external-files.md

     ln ~/repo/some/path/.bashrc ~/.bashrc

-But now we know that hardlinks are brittle, so this is the worst of both #3 and #4.
+But now we know that hardlinks are brittle.
+This is the worst of both #3 and #4.

 ### Decision